NicholasNikolov/2019-CarPriceModel/README.md

 - NOTE: Use CarDataCrawler_v2.py if you want to test out the web scraper.
 - CarDataCrawler.py is depcrecated and the Web_Scraper.ipynb jupyter notebook was used for testing the code.

-2. Data Cleaner [Not Started]
+2. Data Cleaner [In Progress - Started 05 SEP 2019]
 - Some data from the web-scraper is necessary but missing.
 I need to determine a method to pull price data for missing values.
 This might be easiest done manually
 - There are entries that have a lot of spaces, unnecessarily
 - ALL entries are strings including horspower and torque.
 This will need to be adjusted.
-- A lot of missing data that needs to be cleaned.
+- A lot of missing data that needs to be dealt with.
+Some data is important and will be manually added.
+I am color coding manually added data in orange.
+I won't fill all missing data but there are a few variables that are priority for me.
+Namely; MPG and HP.
+0-60 and Torque are also important but not priority.

 3. Statistical Modeling [Not Started]
 - An optimal model will be determined to fit the data.